CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 ## Globally Detected Malicious IPs

-The Globally Detected Malicious IPs list is generated from a combination of reports, scheduled reports, and a paid service through HoneyDB’s APIs.
+The Globally Detected Malicious IPs list is generated from a combination of reports, scheduled reports, and a paid service through HoneyDB's APIs.
 It goes into extensive detail by providing the location of the bad IP address to the last seen time.
 This list covers the following topics:

 * DDoS attacks on Palo Alto firewalls
 * Inbound traffic from blocked IPs